nameko/nameko-grpc/README.md

 The standalone Client and DependencyProvider both allow metadata to be provided using the `metadata` keyword argument.
 They accept a list of `(name, value)` tuples, just as the standard Python client does.
 Binary values must be base64 encoded and use a header name postfixed with "-bin", as in the standard Python client.

-GRPC request metadata is added to the "context data" of the Nameko worker context, so is availble to other Nameko extensions.
+gRPC request metadata is added to the "context data" of the Nameko worker context, so is availble to other Nameko extensions.

-The DependencyProvider client adds Nameko worker context data as metadata to all GRPC requests.
+The DependencyProvider client adds Nameko worker context data as metadata to all gRPC requests.
 This allows the Nameko call id stack to be populated and propagate, along with any other context data.

 ## Compression